levoai/docs/docs/test-your-app/test-app-security/test-app-security-1.md

 6. Depending on if you used `Auto-populate API parameters for this test plan`, in the previous step, and how comprehensive the provided examples are, your newly generated test plan with either be in the `Config Complete` or `Config in Progress` states.

-7. If your test plan is in the `Config Complete` state, it is immediately runnable, and you can proceed to [xxx][xxx].
+7. If your test plan is in the `Config Complete` state, it is immediately runnable, and you can proceed [here][download-env-step].

 8. If your test plan is in the `Config in Progress` state, you will need to configure values for API parameters using [test fixtures][fixtures].
 The next section describes the processing of configuring API parameter values via fixtures.